-- 1. pre-compiled lsv and lsv_amin binaries which will run with the default settings; and - 2. an lsv.o object file and C source for lsv_amin that can be linked locally if you need to modify the Makefile or simply prefer to compile the server yourself. - 3.
-The installation of LISTSERV consists of the following steps: - 4. creating a "listserv" username, - 5. extracting the files in the archive file(s) into a 'scratch' directory, - 6. customizing the Makefile, including deciding what directories you want used for in coming mail, as well as for the LISTSERV program and data files, - 7. depending on whether or not you are using the precompiled binaries: - 8. if you are using the p recompiled binaries: re naming 'lsv_amin-precompiled' to 'lsv_amin'. - 9. if you do n ot have a compiler, moving or dele ting the 'lcmd.c' and 'jobview.c' files from the 'scratch' directory. - 10. running "make install", which creates the necessary directories and copies the programs generated in the previous step t o the prop er places, and sets file and dire ctory permissions so that lsv_amin and 'listserv' can have access to their files, - 11. modifying the "go.user" shell script to accurately describe your system, - 12. appending entries to your /etc/aliases f ile to handle m ail sen t to your LISTSERV username, and directing your sendmail daemon to use the new aliases, - 13. creating a "license.merge" file to make license key information available to your server, - 14.
-(Classic) subscribing to the LSTSRV-E forum t o join other s in discussing experiences with the evaluation copies of LISTSERV, - 15.
-(Lite) subscribing to the LISTSERV-LITE forum to join other s in discussing experiences with LISTSERV Lite, - 16. and finally (optional; Classic only), registering your LIST SERV server so that other LISTSERV servers around the Internet will know about your server.
+- pre-compiled lsv and lsv_amin binaries which will run with the default settings; and - an lsv.o object file and C source for lsv_amin that can be linked locally if you need to modify the Makefile or simply prefer to compile the server yourself.

+The installation of LISTSERV consists of the following steps:

+- 1. creating a "listserv" username, - 2. extracting the files in the archive file(s) into a 'scratch' directory, - 3. customizing the Makefile, including deciding what directories you want used for incoming mail, as well as for the LISTSERV program and data files, - 4. depending on whether or not you are using the precompiled binaries: - if you are using the precompiled binaries: renaming 'lsv_amin-precompiled' to 'lsv_amin'. - if you do not have a compiler, moving or deleting the 'lcmd.c' and 'jobview.c' files from the 'scratch' directory. - 5. running "make install", which creates the necessary directories and copies the programs generated in the previous step to the proper places, and sets file and directory permissions so that lsv_amin and 'listserv' can have access to their files, - 6. modifying the "go.user" shell script to accurately describe your system, - 7. appending entries to your /etc/aliases file to handle mail sent to your LISTSERV username, and directing your sendmail daemon to use the new aliases, - 8. creating a "license.merge" file to make license key information available to your server, - 9.
+(Classic/Classic HPO, optional) subscribing to the LSTSRV-E forum to join others in discussing experiences with the evaluation copies of LISTSERV, - 10.
+(Lite) subscribing to the LISTSERV-LITE forum to join others in discussing experiences with LISTSERV Lite, - 11. and finally (optional; Classic/Classic HPO only), registering your LISTSERV server so that other LISTSERV servers around the Internet will know about your server.